-Clint responds to Audrey’s decision to nuke comments from Hack Education.
-I agree – it’s unfortunate that douchebags on the internet1 feel that they can abuse people while hiding behind the anonymity of the internet.
+Clint responds to Audrey's decision to nuke comments from Hack Education.
+I agree - it's unfortunate that douchebags on the internet ((they are also douchebags in The Real World, but don't get to hide behind anonymous internet comments in meatspace)) feel that they can abuse people while hiding behind the anonymity of the internet.

 It's Audrey's decision to nuke comments - and I fully support her in whatever she decides to do - but I hate that she was pushed to it by misogynistic assholes spewing vitriol and hate.
 That's not OK.
 Nobody should feel threatened or devalued or hated for what they write.
 Nobody should feel like they need to withdraw because some vocal assholes throw bile at them.

 I don't stand for it in The Real World.
 I don't stand for it online.
 It's simply not OK to treat people that way.

 I completely support Audrey in her decision to nuke comments.
 Her writing is some of the most important stuff in ed tech at the moment, and we need it.
 We need more of it.
 And we need Audrey to be able to do her work without having to waste cycles thinking about misogynistic asshole ranters in the comment threads.

 She's not silencing anyone, or crushing freedom of speech.
 If you have something to say, misogynistic asshole commenters, man the fuck up and create your own blog.
 Own what you say.
 Put your name on it.
 Don't hide in the comment section of the blog of someone who is working hard to keep education from sliding into corporate solutioneering hell.